determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 For distributed multi-machine training, Determined will automatically detect a common network interface that is shared by the agent machines.
-If your cluster has multiple common network interfaces, we advise specifying the fastest one in :ref:`cluster-configuration` under ``task_container_defaults.dtrain_network_interface``.
+If your cluster has multiple common network interfaces, we advise specifying the fastest one in :ref:`internet-access` under ``task_container_defaults.dtrain_network_interface``.

 When the ``slots_per_trial`` field is set, the per-slot (i.e., per-GPU) batch size is set to